 INDIGENOUS LIFE AND MODERNIZATION

-This unit highlights the ancestral foodways and the plight of the Indigenous peoples of the Southwest as they face the modern world by showcasing the Old Town Artisans Mural Project in downtown Tucson, AZ.
-A selection of fourteen ancestral foods of the Southwest can be experienced through interactive A/R and V/R features which includes the voices of elders and ancestral knowledge keepers of various tribes and communities of the region.
+This unit highlights ancestral foodways of the Southwest through the Old Town Artisans Mural Project in downtown Tucson, AZ.
+Students explore fourteen traditional foods of the region using interactive AR and VR features, which include the voices of elders and cultural knowledge keepers from local communities.

-The expressed purpose of this project is to create bridges as a way for students and the general public to hear and experience the legacy and voices of minority and historically underrepresented communities, specifically indigenous, African American, and female perspectives.
+The purpose of this project is to create meaningful connections, allowing students and the public to experience the stories and legacies of diverse cultural communities.